-- Simultaneous display of up to five different subscribers' videos.
+- Simultaneous display of multiple videos.

 - The use of open standards, including H.264, allowing HD videoconferencing across a range of devices.

-- Presenter controls optimized for meeting format, audience size, and content sources.
+- Presenter controls optimized for meeting format, audience size and content sources.

-- Accessibility from within a computer browser to HD video, VoIP, instant messaging, desktop applications, and PowerPoint.
+- Accessibility from within a computer browser to HD video, VoIP, instant messaging, desktop applications and PowerPoint.